-The impending codeine changes offer a unique opportunity to explain to your patient why codeine-containing medications are often not the best pain management option due to the associated risks and lack of evidence for effectiveness.
-Here are some examples of how you can explain these issues:
+Codeine rescheduling offers a unique opportunity to explain to your patient why codeine-containing medications are often not the best pain management option due to the associated risks and lack of evidence for effectiveness.

 + “Scientific evidence has found that low dose codeine which you can buy over the counter does not provide more pain relief than other products without codeine”